authzed/workshops/mcp-assisted-authorization/1-setup.md

 ## 4. Connect the AuthZed MCP Server

+The AuthZed MCP Server is a remote MCP server that provides tools with searchable access to SpiceDB and AuthZed resources to learn about authorization systems, explore APIs, and find implementation examples without leaving your LLM chat or development environment.

-Add this remote server:
+To use it, add this remote MCP server:

 - Name: authzed
 - URL: https://mcp.authzed.com

-No authentication required.
+There's no authentication required.

 ## 5. Validate

-Ask your assistant:
+Ask your AI assistant:

 ```
 What MCP servers are available?